dev-zealousys/demo-repo/README.md

 # demo-repo
-This is a demo repository
+This is a demo repository <br>
-This is new line for first commit
+This is new line for first commit <br>
-This is the third line for second commit
+This is the third line for second commit <br>
+This is another sample text <br>